 Looking for a chair that won’t break the bank?
 Gtracing has one for $170 which is already a good deal compared to the prices of some of the others we have listed.
-Even better though is it’s marked down to $110, and if you clip the coupon on the product page, you can bring that way, way down to $50.
+Even better though is it’s marked down to $110, and if you clip the coupon on the product page, you can bring that down by another 5%.
 How is the chair itself though?
 Well, it’s extremely comfortable, according to its reviewers—calling out specifically how nice the added neck and lumbar pillows are.
 If the typical racing-style gamer red and black fits your aesthetic, look no further than here.

 Razer makes everything gamer, so of course it’s making gamer chairs.
 It’s even gone as far as inscribing the Iskur seat with the phrase, “FOR GAMERS, BY GAMERS.”
 It’s got a fully sculpted lumbar support which looks massive.
 I mean, just look up at the picture above.
 The lumbar support is actually fully adjustable, allowing you to match the chair to the curve of your spine specifically.
 You just need to remember to stop hunching already and sit back in the damn thing.